adrn/adrn.github.io/content/2016-06-03-matplotlib-transparent-animation.md

 simple example below of a circle orbiting in a circle with a trail of points that fade out.
 First,
 imports:

-{% notebook transparent-matplotlib-animation.ipynb cells[0] %}
+{% notebook transparent-matplotlib-animation.ipynb cells[0:1] %}

 We start by defining how many frames (timesteps) to use in the animation, and how many circles to draw in the trail:

-{% notebook transparent-matplotlib-animation.ipynb cells[1] %}
+{% notebook transparent-matplotlib-animation.ipynb cells[1:2] %}

 The circle will orbit in a circle:

-{% notebook transparent-matplotlib-animation.ipynb cells[2] %}
+{% notebook transparent-matplotlib-animation.ipynb cells[2:3] %}

-Finally, the meat of the code (calls to Matplotlib):
+Finally, the meat of the code containing the calls to Matplotlib:

-{% notebook transparent-matplotlib-animation.ipynb cells[3] %}
+{% notebook transparent-matplotlib-animation.ipynb cells[3:4] %}

 Notice the lines that hide the plot elements and make the figure background transparent: